-PFU Plaque-Forming Unit QA Quality Assurance
+QA Quality Assurance

-TBEL Technology-based effluent limitation
+TBEL Technology-based Effluent Limitation

-μg/L micrograms per Liter, also equal to parts per billion
+μg/L Micrograms per Liter, also equal to parts per billion (ppb)

-(ppb)

-WQBEL Water quality-based effluent limitation
+WQBEL Water quality-based Effluent Limitation

-APPENDIX A PART B: DEFINITIONS
+Appendix A - Part B: Definitions

-ACUTE TOXICITY TEST is a test used to determine the concentration of effluent or ambient waters that produces an adverse effect (lethality) on a group of test organisms during a short-term exposure (e.g., 24, 48, or 96 hours).
-Acute toxicity is measured using statistical procedures (e.g., point estimate techniques or hypothesis testing) and is reported as PASS/FAIL or in TUas, where TUa = 100/LC50.

-ACUTE-to-CHRONIC RATIO (ACR) is the ratio of the acute toxicity of an effluent or a toxicant to its chronic toxicity.
+Acute Toxicity Test A test used to determine the concentration of discharge or ambient waters that produces an adverse effect (lethality) on a group of test organisms during a short-term exposure 9e.g., 24, 48, or 96 hours).
+Acute toxicity is measured using statistical procedures (e.g., pint estimate techniques or hypothesis testing) and is reported as PASS/FAIL or in TUa, where TUa = 100LC 50 .
+Acute-to Chronic Ratio (ACR) Is the ratio of the acute toxicity of an effluent or a toxicant to its chronic toxicity.
 It is used as a factor for estimating chronic toxicity on the basis of acute toxicity data, or for estimating acute toxicity on the basis of chronic toxicity data.

-AMMONIA IMPACT RATIO (AIR) is the ratio of the concentration of ammonia in the effluent and the calculated ammonia standard as determined by the use of effluent/receiving water pH and temperature.

-CHRONIC TOXICITY TEST is a test in which sublethal effects (e.g., reduced growth or reproduction) are measured in addition to lethality.
+Base Flood A flood that has a one percent chance of occurring in any given year (or a flood that is likely to occur once in 100 years).
+Chronic Toxicity Test A test in which sublethal effects (e.g., reduced growth or reproduction) are measured in addition to lethality.
 Chronic toxicity is measured as TUc = 100/NOEC or TUc = 100/Ecp or 100/ICp.
 The ICp and ECp value should be the approximate equivalent of the NOEC calculated by hypothesis testing for each test method.

-COMPOSITE SAMPLE means a sample that is formed by combining a series of individual, discrete samples of specific volumes at specified intervals.
-Composite samples characterize the quality of a discharge over a given period of time.
-Although, composite samples can be time-weighted or flow-weighted, this permit requires the collection of flow-proportional composite samples.
-This means that samples are collected and combined using aliquots in proportion to flow rather than time.
-Also see Flow-Proportional Composite.

-- DAILY MAXIMUM CONCENTRATION LIMIT means the maximum allowable discharge of a pollutant in a calendar day as measured on any single discrete sample or composite sample. - DAILY MAXIMUM MASS LIMIT means the maximum allowable total mass of a pollutant discharged in a calendar day. - DISCRETE or GRAB SAMPLE means an individual sample of at least 100 mL collected from a single location, or over a period of time not exceeding 15 minutes. - EFFECT CONCENTRATION POINT (ECP) is a point estimate of the toxicant (or effluent) concentration that would cause - an observable adverse effect (e.g., survival or fertilization) in a given percent of the test organisms, calculated from a continuous model (e.g., USEPA Probit Model). - FLOW PROPORTIONAL COMPOSITE SAMPLE means a sample that combines discrete samples collected over time, based on the flow of the discharge being sampled.
-There are two methods used to collect this type of sample.
-One collects a constant sample volume at time intervals that vary based on stream flow.
-The other collects discrete samples that are proportioned into aliquots of varying volumes based on stream flow, at constant time intervals (i.e. flow-weighted composite sample). - HARDNESS means the sum of the calcium and magnesium concentrations, expressed as calcium carbonate (CACO3) in milligrams per liter. - HYPOTHESIS TESTING is a statistical technique (e.g., Dunnetts test) that determines what concentration is statistically different from the control.
+Daily Maximum Concentration Limit The maximum allowable discharge of a pollutant in a calendar day as measured on any single discrete sample or composite sample.
+Discrete or Grab Sample An individual sample of at least 100 mL collected from a single location, or over a period of time not exceeding 15 minutes.
+Effect Concentration Point (ECP) A point estimate of the toxicant (or discharge) concentration that would cause an observable adverse effect (e.g., survival or fertilization) in a given percent of the test organisms, calculated from a continuous model (e.g., USEPA Probit Model).
+Hardness The sum of the calcium and magnesium concentrations, expressed as calcium carbonate (CACO 3 ) in milligrams per liter.
+Hypothesis Testing A statistical technique (e.g., Dunnetts test) that determines what concentration is statistically different from the control.
 Endpoints determined from hypothesis testing are NOEC and LOEC.
-The two hypotheses commonly tested in WET are: - Null hypothesis (H0): The effluent is not toxic. - Alternative hypothesis (Ha): The effluent is toxic. - INHIBITION CONCENTRATION (IC) is a point estimate of the toxicant concentration that would cause a given percent reduction in a non-lethal biological measurement (e.g., reproduction or growth) calculated from a continuous model (e.g., USEPA Interpolation Method).
-IC25 is a point estimate of the toxicant concentration that would cause a 25% reduction in a non-lethal biological measurement. - LC50 is the toxicant (or effluent) concentration that would cause death in 50 percent of the test organisms. - LIMIT OF QUANTITATION (LOQ) means the minimum levels, concentrations, or quantities of a target variable such as an analyte that can be reported with a specific degree of confidence.
-The calibration point shall be at or below the LOQ.
-The LOQ is the concentration in a sample that is equivalent to the concentration of the lowest calibration standard analyzed by a specific analytical procedure, assuming that all of the method-specified sample weights, volumes, and processing steps have been followed. - LIMIT OF DETECTION (LOD) means an analyte and matrix-specific estimate of the minimum amount of a substance that the analytical process can reliably detect with a 99% confidence level.
-This may be laboratory dependent and is developed according to R9014-615(C)(7). - MIXING ZONE is an area where an effluent discharge undergoes initial dilution and may be extended to cover the secondary mixing in the ambient waterbody.
-A mixing zone is an allocated impact zone where water quality criteria can be exceeded as long as acutely toxic conditions are prevented. - MONTHLY OR WEEKLY AVERAGE CONCENTRATION LIMIT, other than for bacteriological testing, means the highest allowable average calculated as an arithmetic mean of consecutive measurements made during calendar month or week, respectively.
-The "monthly or weekly average concentration limit" for E. coli bacteria means the highest allowable average calculated as the geometric mean of a minimum of four (4) measurements made during a calendar month or week, respectively.
-The geometric mean is the nth root of the product of n numbers.
-For either method (CFU or MPN), when data are reported as "0" or non-detect then input a "1" into the calculation for the geometric mean. - MONTHLY OR WEEKLY AVERAGE MASS LIMITATION means the highest allowable value that shall be obtained by taking the total mass discharged during a calendar month or week, respectively, divided by the number of days in the period that the facility was discharging.
-Where less than daily sampling is
+The two hypotheses commonly tested in WET are: Null hypothesis (H 0 ): The discharge is not toxic.
+Alternative hypothesis (H a ): The discharge is toxic.
+Inhibition Concentration (IC) A point estimate of the toxicant concentration that would cause a given percent reduction in a non-lethal biological measurement (e.g., reproduction or growth) calculated from a continuous model (e.g., USEPA Interpolation Method).
+IC25 is a point estimate of the toxicant concentration that would cause a 25% reduction in a non-lethal biological measurement.
+LC50 The toxicant (or discharge) concentration that would cause death in 50 percent of the test organisms.